Riyavarshini/Self-learning-notes/README.md

-# Self-learning-notes
-This repository contains the code from all the hands-on practice sessions I undertook during my self-learning journey.
+#  Hands-On Work from My Self-Learning Journey

+Hi!
+I am Riyavarshini Arunprasad,</br> An enthusiastic learner on a never ending journey of continuous growth and exploration.

+I created this repository exclusively from the hands-on work I've undertaken while learning about each of my interests.